5 benefits of doing an internship during your studies in Germany

 Although a big portion of the German population speaks English, it’s very likely that you’ll be surrounded by German-speaking students and colleagues during your stay.

 Knowing German is a big plus when applying for an internship.
-You get to study the language for free whether it’s part of the preparations for your studies or your internship, so take your chance to learn and improve your language skills!
+You get to study the language for free whether it’s part of the preparations for your studies or your internship, so make use of the chance to learn and improve your language skills!

 4. Public transport